Homage to the Square

 The strictly ordered series of compositions had no real aesthetic value, but they were simply a means to an end.
 Since there were endless possibilities to use different colors, the squares were merely there to show how different colors react to the spaces in which they are used.

 Depending on the proximity of the viewer, the colors may appear brighter to some people while others may seem dimmer.
 The point is for the audience to perceive the shifting depths and the different tones embedded in the outer and inner perimeters of the squares.

 He created the series of Square paintings by laying a thin layer of paint using a palette knife directly onto the canvas.
 The paint would be applied directly from the tube and the edges of the squares were painted without the use of tape of rulers.

-Each composition would start with the middle square and Albers would work his way to the exterior squares generally making sure not to paint one square over the other so as not to affect the effectiveness of the colors used.
-The paintings were done on a flat table as opposed to vertically on an easel so as to reinforce the notion of the paintings as platters to communicate the power of color.
+Each composition would start with the middle square and Albers would work his way to the exterior squares, generally making sure not to paint one square over the other to not affect the effectiveness of the colors used.
+The paintings were done on a flat table instead of vertically on an easel to reinforce the notion of the paintings as platters to communicate the power of color.

 Albers’ experimentation with color and light continued for the duration of his career as a painter and educationist.
 Although the symmetry and the order of the squares remained consistent through the years, the way the squares grouped themselves connected people in different ways, which is so remarkable about the Homage to the Square painting series.